ethannicholas/Frost/docs/documentationComments.md

 While only three equals signs are necessary, it is conventional to extend the row of equals signs to the end of the line.

-Documentation comments are processed by [`frostc`](frostc.html) when the output format (`-f`) is set to `xml`, causing a set of XML documentation files to be produced.
-These XML files are suitable for processing into HTML using the provided `frostdoc.xsl` stylesheet.

 Documentation comments consist of three parts.
 The *summary* is the first "sentence" of the content, extending from the beginning of the comment to the first period (`.`).
 The *description* is the